Helping someone handle their grief is one of our most difficult challenges we can face. When the loss is significant it is often a long slow road.

 Helping Someone Grieve

-If you are watching someone grieve, then what should you do after you have said “How are you today?”
+So, if you are watching someone grieve, then what should you do after you have said “how are you today?”
 I have sat beside many people who are in deep grief in my working life.
-If you ask those who are grieving what they need, there is one common thing that is usually on their list of things – “listening.”
+If you ask those who are grieving what they need, there is one thing that is usually on their list of things – “listening.”
 In my experience, that has often led to what for me, feels like an awkward conversation, with many gaps and quiet periods.
 I am always tempted to fill in those gaps but when I have done that in the past, it’s not been helpful.
-So the best advice I can give you is to sit and listen.
+So the best advice I can give you is to sit and listen and wait.
 They may not say a lot at times but its better for you to count the bricks on the wall beside you, than try to lead the conversation somewhere.
 And if you wait long enough, the words of grief will flow and take you and them somewhere you have not been before.

 When Do You Call for Help?

 If someone you know is struggling for a long time or seems stuck in their grief, perhaps its time to suggest they get some professional help.
 In my experience, this has been for most people, the best suggestion I have ever made.
-Most men will resist this to a certain extent because there is this hangover from the past in which men were expected to be strong and not need help.
-That of course, is based on the wrong perception of manhood and does not apply if you have a tooth ache or pain in the stomach.
+Most men will resist this to a certain extent because there is this hangover from the past in which men were expected to be strong and never need help.
+That of course, is based on the wrong perception of manhood and does not apply if you have a tooth ache or broken arm.
 So, we often need professional help, and when we are grieving, people often need the help of someone who is a great listener, and helpful at finding the way forward.
 Often if they do nothing else, except help the person see their feelings are normal, it will be an achievement.
 So if you need it – seek help today.